Obtain a Vietnam Police Check (Criminal Record) in 2026

 • Application form

-• Certified true copy of the applicant’s passport (including valid Vietnam visa, visa exemption stamp, or TRC)
+• Certified true copy of the applicant’s passport (including valid Vietnam visa/visa exemption stamp pages, or Vietnam Temporary Residence Card)

-• Certificate of temporary residency, provided by the landlord and certified by the local police (if currently in Vietnam)
+• Certificate of temporary residency, provided by the landlord and certified by the local police (if the applicant is currently residing in Vietnam)

-• Notarized authorization letter and copy of the authorized person’s ID card (if applicable)
+• Notarized authorization letter and copy of the authorized person’s ID card (if applying through an authorized reprensentive)

 Step 2.
 Submit the applications

-The applicant or an authorized agent submits the dossier in person at the competent police authority.
+The applicant submits the dossier in person at the competent police authority.
 This is the fastest method but may involve long queue times, and incomplete applications may be rejected.
 As procedures are in Vietnamese, it’s advisable to bring a Vietnamese assistant or authorize someone for support.

 Submit the Vietnam police check application in person

-The applicant sends the application dossier prepared under Step 1 by post to the competent police authority.
+The applicant sends the application dossier together with authentication of the applicant’s signature, prepared under Step 1 by post to the competent police authority.
 This method may take longer than in-person submission due to delivery time, and documents may occasionally be delayed or lost in transit.

 Step 3.
 Pay the fee